How winter weather affects cycling

 Key to preparation is keeping a close eye on the forecast and the Met Office offers cyclists a range of weather information and weather-related warnings to be able to help them travel safely.

-In this article Cycling UK shares helpful weather-related advice for cyclists on the road in winter.
+In this article Cycling UK and RAC have joined forces to create this helpful weather-related advice for drivers and cyclists sharing the road in winter.

 Cycling in snow and ice

 Snow and ice will severely impact your travel plans including your commute to and from work and getting around your community and local area.
 Alternative travel plans may provide a safer form of travel.

 Cycling accidents on ice can often result in physical injury, so learning to read the weather signs and identify potential danger spots on your journey is essential.

 At certain times of year lying water freezes over on thousands of roads.
 Ice becomes as much of a problem for cyclists as the sun low in the sky.
 Cycling UK, the national cycling charity, has also prepared cycling in icy conditions, and gathered advice from motoring organisations for driving around cyclists in icy conditions.

 Charity Sustrans is passionate about more people travelling by foot or by bike and have provided some tips for winter proofing your bike as well as an article that dispels five myths about weather and cycling.

 For information on what to look out for when the temperature drops, visit our guest blog Ice time for a ride: reading the signs from Cycling UK.